tanner666/QR_Code_Generator/README.md

-# IS373_QRCode
+# QRCode Generator
-QRcode generation with docker
+QRcode generation with docker (originally for IS373 course)

 ![GitHub Logo](./images/default.png)